Title

 Manuel Lopez Bason charged under RA 9165 for drug offenses proposed plea bargaining, opposed by prosecution.
 RTC approved, CA reversed, SC upheld RTC, citing procedural lapses and primacy of court's plea bargaining framework.

-The OSG filed a petition for certiorari under Rule 65 before the CA, alleging grave abuse of discretion by the RTC in approving the plea over prosecution objection.
-The CA granted the petition, reversed and set aside the RTC orders, and ordered that trial proceed with reasonable dispatch.
-The CA denied Bason’s motion for reconsideration.
+The Office of the Solicitor General filed a petition for certiorari under Rule 65, Rules of Court in the Court of Appeals, alleging grave abuse of discretion by the RTC in approving the plea bargain over the prosecution's objection.
+The CA granted the petition in a Decision dated April 13, 2021, reversed and set aside the RTC Orders of November 29, 2018, December 3, 2018, and January 23, 2019, and ordered the RTC to proceed with trial with reasonable dispatch.
+The CA thereafter denied Petitioner's motion for reconsideration.

 Issues Presented to the Supreme Court